TheFreeCoin/DEFI-freefinance-document/code/smart-contracts/README.md

 ### Current or most recent IFO

-Go to the [PancakeSwap IFO page](https://pancakeswap.finance/ifo) and look on the bottom right of the IFO information for a **View Contract** link.
+Go to the [FreeFinance IFO page](https://pancakeswap.finance/ifo) and look on the bottom right of the IFO information for a **View Contract** link.

 ![](../../.gitbook/assets/image%20%28100%29.png)

 ### Previous IFOs

-1. Go to the [PancakeSwap IFO page](https://pancakeswap.finance/ifo) and click the **Past IFOs** toggle at the top of the page.
+1. Go to the [FreeFinance IFO page](https://pancakeswap.finance/ifo) and click the **Past IFOs** toggle at the top of the page.

 ![](../../.gitbook/assets/image%20%28159%29.png)